Azure/azure-sdk-tools/tools/test-proxy/README.md

 The idea with the prototype was to take our existing in-proc technology for C# and host it as test server in the way described above.

-It is just a minimal proof of concept and still quite far from something that can be used for real testing.
-Some next steps that come to mind:
+So far, we have confirmed that this performs well under the pressure of local performance testing.
+Moving foward, the following

-* Finding a permanent home for the server code.
-It is currently an extra project in the C# SDK repo, which made it easy to reuse the code but maybe it belongs elsewhere.
+(in no particular order)

 * Figuring out packaging/distribution of server.
-As discussed above, we are leaning towards Docker, but another idea would be to make it a standalone .NET executable.
+As discussed above, Docker is an option, but a simple `dotnet run`-able command is also an ideal experience.

 * Making client tests automatically start and stop the server.
-For the prototype, you have to manually start the server then run the tests.
+Currently, you have to manually start the server then run the tests.

 * Work out how to save and playback environment variables.
 There was an issue